-Who can use the BA Galleries Club Lounge South?
+Who Can Use the BA Galleries Club Lounge South?

-There are three main ways you can gain access to the T5 Galleries Lounge:
+There are three main ways you can gain access to the T5 Galleries lounge:

-- You are flying with British Airways in First, Club World or Club Europe;
+- You are flying with British Airways in First, Club World or Club Europe

-- You are a Silver or Gold Member of the BA Executive Club on a flight operated by British Airways (or a oneworld partner);
+- You are a Silver or Gold member of the BA Executive Club on a flight operated by British Airways (or a Oneworld partner)

 If you don’t fall into any of the above categories, you can always visit the T5 Aspire Lounge and Spa.
 Guests can access the lounge by paying £34.99 per person via Executive Club.
-Alternatively if you sign up to the American Express Gold Card for complimentary access – please read my recent review here.
+Alternatively you can sign up to the American Express Gold Card for complimentary access – please read my recent review here.

-How to find the Heathrow T5 Galleries Club Lounge South?
+How to Find the Heathrow T5 Galleries Club Lounge South

-Unless you’re a BA gold card holder (and able to use the first class check in desks) or flying first class (at which point you should be using the first or Concorde lounge) then you’ll be going airside from either north or south security.
-You’ll then need to make your way downstairs and all the way to the far end to access the T5 Galleries South Lounge.
+Unless you’re a BA Gold cardholder (and able to use the First Class check-in desks) or flying First Class (at which point you should be using the First or Concorde lounge) then you’ll be going airside from either north or south security.
+You’ll then need to make your way downstairs and all the way to the far end to access the T5 Galleries South lounge.

-Make your way up both sets of escalators past the first class lounge and also the Concorde Room (as depressing as that may be) and the T5 Galleries Lounge South is situated on the top floor.
+Make your way up both sets of escalators past the First Class lounge and also the Concorde Room (as depressing as that may be) and the T5 Galleries lounge South is situated on the top floor.